Samsung Galaxy: Region locking and CSC codes

 With the launch of the Galaxy S8 series in 2017, that process has changed.
 Due to the fact that many variants use a Multi-CSC, it will only work with SIM cards from the same CSC group.
 For example, an AT&T SIM card will not work on cellular-based Galaxy devices sold in Europe and other countries.

 Model numbers

-Since September 2013, model numbers of devices in the Samsung Galaxy series are in the "SM-ABCDE" format (excluding the Galaxy J SC-02F, Galaxy Centura SCH-S738C, and SGH-N075T), where A is the model series, B is the device class, C is the generation, D is the device type, and E is the country/region that is made for (if applicable).
+Since September 2013, model numbers of devices in the Samsung Galaxy series are in the "SM-ABCDE" format (excluding the Galaxy J SC-02F, Galaxy Centura SCH-S738C, and SGH-N075T), where A is the model series, B is the device class, C is the generation, D is the device type, and E is the country/region that it is made for (if applicable).
 Prior to September 2013, the model numbers were in the "GT-XXXXX" format; they were also in the "SCH-XXXX", "SGH-XXXX", "SPH-XXXX" and "SHV/SHW-XXXX" formats.